 Even if you aren’t intoxicated while driving, a Rochester Hills police officer may pull you over without good reason to do so and charge you unexpectedly.
 Once you’ve been arrested for an OWI in Rochester Hills, you’ll need a strong legal team to fight your charges in court.

-A Rochester Hills DUI lawyer from Schwartz Criminal Defense Firm can look into your case and try to weaken any evidence brought against you.
+A Rochester Hills DUI lawyer from Schwartz Law Group can look into your case and try to weaken any evidence brought against you.
 There may also be procedural errors in how the police arrested you, as one example.
 Our team understands that your future is at stake, and we’ll fight hard to get your drunk driving charges reduced or dismissed.

 Your penalties for a DUI or OWI can differ based on whether it’s your first or second offense.
 The penalties can also be more severe depending on whether your blood alcohol concentration (BAC) level is above the legal limit of .08 or more dangerously above the limit of .17.